django-cms/django-cms/docs/how_to/01-placeholders.rst

 Templates
 ~~~~~~~~~

-To render the placeholder in a template you use the :ref:`render_placeholder` tag from
+To render the placeholder in a template you use the :ttag:`render_placeholder` tag from
 the :mod:`~cms.templatetags.cms_tags` template tag library:

 .. code-block:: html+django